c410-f3r/cl-traits/README.md

 }
 ```

-You can see more complete examples in the `examples` directory.
+You can see more complete examples in the `cl-traits-examples` directory.